Publicaciones

 • Empresas familiares: Una revisión de la literatura desde una perspectiva de agencia: En este artículo se presenta una revisión comprehensiva de la literatura financiera alrededor de los principales estudios relacionados con las empresas familiares.
 La revisión, hecha desde la teoría de agencia, enmarca la estructura de propiedad familiar dentro de los principales problemas de agencia que surgen entre gerentes y propietarios, gerentes y tenedores de deuda y accionistas mayoritarios y minoritarios.

-• The role of heirs in family businesses: The case of Carvajal: We use Carvajal, a large Colombian business group, to support our ideas and show that, contrary to international empirical evidence, there are certain circumstances where efforts made by heirs can be similar to those of the founder and exceed those of outside managers.
+• The role of heirs in family businesses: The case of Carvajal: We use Carvajal, a large Colombian business group, to support our ideas and show that, contrary to international empirical evidence, there are certain circumstances where efforts made by heirs can be similar to those of the founder and exceed those of outside manager.

 Libros de Investigación